c-morey/Churn-Prediction-Classification/README.md

 ### Installation
 - Clone the repo.
-- To run in your local system, install the dependencies and mentioned below and run the following command:
+- To run in your local system, install the dependencies mentioned below and run the following command:
 ``` streamlit run app.py ```

 ### Dependencies